cassinius/phd-presentations/2020/FC_sept_Graphs_LS/outline.md

 * this idea came form an experimental mindset, where we assumed having a certain dataset which we could compute globally -> then split the data & compare with distributed results
 * reality however will actually determine datasets and their locality (distribution) for us.
 Also, graph types will never be text-book pure
   - also, in modern network representation learning approaches (RW-based  / GCNs) strict graph classes are rarely mentioned
-* the whole are of Graph Representation Learning (GRL) has become a lot more important to us, since it could help to produce
+* the whole are of Graph Representation Learning (GRL) has become a lot more important to us, since it could help to produce diver

 ### What have we learned